vikas-bandaru/exciting-java/docs/resources/exercises/eod_self_review/day03-eod-sr.md

    - a field of type `int` called `age`
    - a field of type `String` called `code`
    - a field called `credits` of type `int`
 5. Write out a constructor for a class called `Module`.
 The constructor should take a single parameter of type `String` called `moduleCode`.
 The body of the constructor should assign the value of its parameter to a field called `code`.
-You don’t have to include the definition for `code`, just the text of the constructor.
+You don’t have to include the field definition for `code`, just the text of the constructor.
 6. Write out a constructor for a class called `Person`.
 The constructor should take two parameters.
 The first is of type `String` and is called `myName`.
 The second is of type `int` and is called `myAge`.
 The first parameter should be used to set the value of a field called `name`, and the second should set a field called `age`.
-You don’t have to include the definitions for the fields, just the text of the constructor.
+You don’t have to include the field definitions for the fields, just the text of the constructor.
 7. Correct the error in this method:

    ```java